 Here are a few easy ways to keep your leather boots clean so they will last for several winters.

-Next, take a damp rag and swirl it in a pot of a saddle soap until it starts to lather.
-Test the soap on a small part of the shoe to make sure that it won’t cause a permanent stain.
+Next, take a damp rag and swirl it in a pot of saddle soap until it starts to lather.
+Test the soap on a small part of the leather boot to make sure that it won’t cause a permanent stain.
 Run the rag across the entire surface of the boot, paying attention to any areas that are stained or need extra scrubbing.
 Allow that to dry for at least 10 minutes.
-You don’t have to use saddle soap each time you go to clean your boots, only if you notice that your shoes need a little extra cleaning.
+You don’t have to use saddle soap each time you go to clean your leather boots, only if you notice that your shoes need a little extra cleaning.

 Knowing how to condition leather boots is an essential step when you’re caring for them.
 Conditioners are useful for moisturizing the leather and keeping the fabric hydrated and soft.
 Once every 1-3 months, break out your conditioning kit.

 When you’re ready to condition your boot, it’s a good idea to, again, test a small spot on the shoe to make sure that the conditioner won’t discolor the leather.
 Work the conditioner over the boot and add more conditioner as needed.
 Conditioning may temporarily darken the shoe, but as it dries, the original color will show through.

 Tips on How to Polish Leather Boots